ddybb/d3calc/README.md

 Complete Diablo 3 Gear Calculator.

-Written in Java using SWT.
+Written in Java using SWT and Jackson JSON.

+-Calculates all base stats, dps, effective hp and more from class and item info.
+-Import character data from battle.net or create new characters.
+-Create/compare new items.

 License